-Use a natural springboard to talk about death, such as when a pet dies, when you find a dead creature on a walk through the woods, or when someone you know dies.
+Use a natural springboard to talk about death, such as when a pet dies, when you find a dead creature on a walk, or when someone you know dies.
 You can ask your child what death means to them, because they will often have some ideas of their own.
-This helps you to check any misconceptions or muddled ideas they have, and you can tell them what death means to you, and what you believe about death.

-Many Bible stories include death and grief, but we often glide over them, rather than exploring the important issues with our children.
-This can inhibit us from being honest about the pain of loss, and the natural sadness and grief that we feel when someone dies.
-Stay with the story of the death, ask your children what they think their family members thought and felt when they died, and how they might like to be comforted.
+This helps you to check any misconceptions.
+Share what death means to you and what you believe about death.
+Many Bible stories include death and grief, but we often glide over them rather than explore the important issues with our children.
+This can inhibit us from being honest about the pain of loss and the natural sadness and grief we feel when someone dies.
+Ask your children what they think their family members thought and felt when they died.
+Ask how they might like to be comforted.

-Some children's books can help you to explore the experience of what happens when someone you love dies.
-"I Miss Grandpa" is a book written for Adventist children to help them understand death and resurrection.
+Some children's books can help you to explore the experience of what happens when someone dies.
+I Miss Grandpa is a book I wrote for Adventist children to help them understand death and resurrection.
 It also includes some practical ideas for helping children with their grief.